Zanzibar Red Bishop

 Home Alphabetical Maps Taxonomic Links/Resources

-The Zanzibar red bishop is separated from other red bishops by being almost completely black below and having an entirely red crown and forehead; some inland birds have a red throat (6th row, Pangani river near Nyumba ya Mungu, courtesy of Paul Oliver).
-The upper photo (Nguu Mountains, 5-22) is courtesy of Per Holmen.
-The 2nd row male with a termite (1-13) and the female on a nest (3-11), were in Dar es Salaam, both courtesy of Anne Outwater.
-The bottom two photos (Mbagala-Dar es Salaam, 11-20) are courtesy of Prashant Ghorpade.
+The Zanzibar red bishop is separated from other red bishops by being almost completely black below and having an entirely red crown and forehead; some inland birds have a red throat (7th row, Pangani river near Nyumba ya Mungu, courtesy of Paul Oliver).
+The upper photo (Nguu Mountains) is courtesy of Per Holmen.
+The 3rd row male with a termite and the female on a nest, were in Dar es Salaam, both courtesy of Anne Outwater.
+The nest with eggs (Mtwara) is courtesy of Kileo Jumah.
+The bottom two photos (Mbagala-Dar es Salaam) are courtesy of Prashant Ghorpade.
 All other photos were taken at Ushongo or the nearby Msumbugwe forest.

 Last page